-My girlfriend and I began on July 22, 2012 by locating a suitable location in the yard to build the coop.
-We began by installing and leveling 22 12" X 15" pavers.
+I began on July 22, 2012 by locating a suitable location in the yard to build the coop.
+I began by installing and leveling 22 12" X 15" pavers.
 I only had to cut 2 of them with a dry masonry blade on a miter saw.
-We did no more work until August 21, 2012 when as I began to install the base boards realized that we had done a poor job of leveling the pavers so we purchased a bucket of polymeric sand and leveled each paver once again.
+I did no more work until August 21, 2012 when as I began to install the base boards realized that we had done a poor job of leveling the pavers so we purchased a bucket of polymeric sand and leveled each paver once again.

-None of the wood used was pressure treated so we stained the boards that would touch the ground before beginning construction.
-We found a good deal on a used Shopsmith Mark V 510 woodworking machine which was bought and used to build the coop.
+None of the wood used was pressure treated so I stained the boards that would touch the ground before beginning construction.
+I found a good deal on a used Shopsmith Mark V 510 woodworking machine which was bought and used to build the coop.

 The housing section of the coop is 4' X 5'.
 It is 7' tall in front and 6' tall at the rear.

 Framed the roof for the pen section.
 It is 7' X 8'.
 This section of the coop is 5' X 6' so their is an 18" overhang front and rear and a 1' overhang on the left side.
 It is 6.5' tall in front and 5.5' tall in the rear.
 I had to finish this side of the roof because with a 1' overhang from the adjacent housing section roof I wouldn't have room to nail the felt and metal roof on if it were built concurrently.

 I took some time to figure out how to notch 2 X 4's at an angle which was a pain.